paulbaumgarten/pbaumgarten.com/ib-compsci/unit-4/README.md

 * Programmers rarely write in machine code (binary) as it is difficult to understand.

-## Interpretation v compilation

-**Compiler**

-A compiler translates a human-readable program directly into an executable, machine-readable form before the program can run.

-**Interpreter**

-An interpreter translates a human-readable program into an executable, machine-readable form, instruction by instruction.
-It then executes each translated instruction before moving on to the next one.
-A program is translated every time it is run.
-Python is an example of an interpreted language.

 ## Features of modern programming languages

 Regardless of the programming language you learn, there are core constructs that are generally available in all major, modern programming langauges.
 Be sure you are aware of the terminology involved.